TeMeta/define-json/docs/classes/Condition.md

 attributes:
   rangeChecks:
     name: rangeChecks
-    description: Range checks that compose this condition (combined with AND)
+    description: Range checks that compose this condition
     from_schema: https://cdisc.org/define-json
     domain_of:
     - Item